-ONISR provides online detailed data extracted from the national road traffic accident database ; elements specific to the investigation have been removed to protect from the risk of persons identification.
+ONISR provides online detailed data up to 2018, extracted from the national road traffic accident database ; elements specific to the investigation have been removed to protect from the risk of persons identification.

 For each injury accident (i.e. an accident occurring on a road open to public traffic, involving at least one vehicle and resulting in at least one victim requiring care), information describing the accident is entered by the police unit (police, gendarmerie, etc.) that intervened at the accident site.
 All these accident files constitute the national road traffic accident database known as "BAAC", administered by the French Road Safety Observatory (ONISR).